0ddie/Emancms/Modules/rules/readme.md

     - $rules_developer_mode: when set true will print usefuls messages in the view
     - $rules_log_mode: when set to *verbose*, the module will log into file basically warnings and info.
 When set to something different only errors (warns) will be logged.

+##This is it
+The weather is nice today and my day will be better if anybody takes this module and makes it better.
+The infrastructure is there, it's been a massive mission to build with not very much time available and plenty of other things to keep me busy at work and in life.
+But the infrastructure is not enough, it is incomplete until the Rules module allows us to do everything that energy  management requires to.
+The target is high but the open source community will always be able to get there and farther.

+If you want to contribute and don't know how ask me (cagabi@lapiluka.org) or Adam the one who envisaged all of these (adam.tyler@cat.org.uk).

+And as a conclussion to this project I leave you with something I have learnt in parallel to the technical developments that keep my head busy but my soul empty:

+- If we don't look after the things we care about, they break.
+- When things are falling apart, they are falling into place [and Craig added] but you don't know where.

 ##ToDo list
 - Add time picker to "expiry_time" and "run_on"
 - Look and feel nicer